$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Topological obstructions

-By Corollary \ref{cor:mainp}, these do not occur when the holonomy groups are virtually infinite cyclic for closed manifolds since they are not elementary Benoist manifolds nor can they be decomposed into ones.
-However, these may occur as an embedded submanifold inside a closed real projective manifold of some complexity.
+By Proposition \ref{prop:mainp}, our examples do not occur when the holonomy groups are virtually infinite-cyclic for closed manifolds since they are not elementary Benoist manifolds nor can they be decomposed into ones.
+However, it is still unknown if this could occur as an embedded submanifold inside a closed real projective manifold of some complexity.
 We leave this as a question.
 (See also \cite{ChoiCCD}.)

+\begin{rem} It is unlikely that we can generalize this example further.
+We tried increasing the multiplicity to $\lambda_1$ and adding more eigenvalues above $\lambda_1$.
+The compact Hausdorff quotients do not seem to exist here. \end{rem}